 - Students are allowed three attempts on all quizzes, exams, midterm, and final exams.
 Assignment worksheets will only be allowed to be submitted once. - Assignment worksheets must be submitted in either a word document (.doc or .docx) or pdf (.pdf) file format.
-No other formats will be accepted. - Students are responsible for keeping track of due dates and making sure that their work is turned in on time.
+No other formats will be accepted.
+Assignment worksheets will be 50 questions long.
+Each answer will be worth 2 points. - Students are responsible for keeping track of due dates and making sure that their work is turned in on time.
 Late assignments are not allowed be made up.